Teacher's Guide: Event Objects Notes

 , and keyup

-) facilitates accessing the event object in the body of the callback.
+in the example above) facilitates accessing it in the body of the handler.

 , keypress